anantbara/Machine-Learning-Tutorials/UG/1. Data_Preparation/Data Preparation.md

 </div>

-Now Lets save the these data as a pickle file for later use.
+Now let's save these data as a pickle file for later use.

 ```python